-- Take Practicum: Experiencing the Hungarian Approach through Observation and Teaching (PRC).
+- PRC Practicum: Experiencing the Hungarian Approach through Observation and Teaching

 BSM mathematics courses: BSM offers a large selection of interesting and challenging mathematics courses.
-Typical BSM course offerings are on this page (scroll down to “History” section).
+Typical BSM course offerings are on this page.

 - You may take at most one BSM mathematics course.

-- You are welcome to take any BSM mathematics course, even if it’s not cross-listed with BSME.
+- You are welcome to take any BSM mathematics course, except for RES Research Opportunities.
+If you’re not sure which one you should take, please ask us!